IBIZA - SANT JOSEP - CALA d'HORT - ES VEDRÀ - ES BOLDADO - POST 2

 Crumble de manzana (apple crumble).

-Flaó (a light dessert that features creamy cheese, lemon zest, mint, and aniseed liqueur.
-Traditionally, Flaó's were part of Easter family celebrations, but now they are available year-round.
+Flaó, a light dessert that includes creamy cheese, lemon zest, mint, and aniseed liqueur.
+Traditionally, flaós were part of Easter family celebrations, but they are now available year-round.

 Graixonera (made from day-old ensaimadas, eggs, cinnamon, orange and lemon peel, and lard).